 Where the two elements of the application are made separately, the process steps may be completed separately as appropriate.

-This Process may be preceded by a feasibility enquiry of Scottish Water by the Licensed Provider or the Developer (see Process 14).
+Where a PDE has not previously been carried out Scottish Water may, under certain circumstances, request that the relevant PDE is submitted (see Process 14).

 For all connections to the sewerage mains/trunk sewer/waste water system, at the enquiry stage and before the formal application is made, Scottish Water strongly recommends that a planning meeting takes place between Scottish Water and the Licensed Provider or as agreed with the Developer, and will offer such a meeting.
 It also similarly recommends a pre-start meeting after formal acceptance of the connection offer and before any works commence on the site,